 Give me an example…

 Let’s say that you were raised in a home where one of your parents drank excessively.
 You have a few memories of this, but not many.
 The memories that you do have are not very pleasant.
 They make you feel bad, sad and anxious.
 You remember fighting and shouting in the home, which at the time was very frightening because you were young and didn’t understand what was happening.
 Now as an adult, you find yourself getting anxious anytime you see someone have a little too much to drink.
 You know you are safe and you know there is no threat, but you still feel panicky and you have no idea why your body is responding like this.
 It’s as though these thoughts and feelings are coming out of nowhere, and it seems as though you have little control over them.
-To be honest, you have made connections in your brain that link excessive alcohol use with fear, lack of safety, unpredictability and so forth.
+To be honest, you have likely made connections in your brain that link excessive alcohol use with fear, lack of safety, unpredictability and so forth.
 This is what is being triggered and why you are having the emotional responses of fear, anxiety and uncertainty.

 Any event in your past that has impacted you significantly and continues to trigger fear, panic, anxiety, grief or any of the other symptoms listed below, I consider trauma.
 I said ANY event.
 This is important because many people feel that anything smaller than a plane crash is not trauma, but rather something that they just need to get over.
-It isn’t good to judge trauma in this way.
+It isn’t good to judge traumatic events in this way.
 What it really comes down to is how your body took in everything that was happening at the time of the negative event.
 If your body encodes information in a heightened and fear based emotional state, it will likely be stored as such, and you will experience the symptoms of trauma.

 But I hardly remember anything…